s9001848/Finder-s-Keeper/README.md

 # Finders Keeper
 Finders Keeper is an app to help people search for adoptable pets near them.
 The goal of this app is to help people find their forever soulpet(s).

+## User Story

+As a user, I want to be able to search for adoptable pet tailored to my needs so that I can help the animals in need of a forever home.

+* Adopt an animal searching through Zip Code
+* Add an animal to the user's favroite
+* Remove an animal from the user's favroite
+* Click on the specific animal to view their details

 ## Tech Stack Used
 * Axios
 * Express